haelannaleah/sync50/README.md

 calling `process init`

 #### process [start|stop|init]
 Handles the copy.com daemon.
-It takes a little fime for the CopyConsole daemon to get it's feet on the ground, so in the first part of this function, we wait for a state change by polling the current process list for "CopyConsole".
+It takes a little fime for the `CopyConsole` daemon to get it's feet on the ground, so in the first part of this function, we wait for a state change by polling the current process list for `CopyConsole`.
 Once it appears (or disappears), or times out, we exit the initial polling loop and update $PID.
 The following behavior depends on what the input argument was.
     * `init`: